damnation-eu/website-beta/rpg-gameplay.md

 ##Economy
 </div>

 <p>On the RPG server, the economy is completely separate from our main economy of Crowns.
 Here, the sought after currency is <b>Rupees</b>.
 Money is earned primarily through performing actions through your jobs.
-Money should primarily be spent on depositing into your kingdom's treasury, but it can also be used for travel expenses, buying materials or labor, or access to certain areas of the world.</p>
+Money should primarily be spent on depositing into your kingdom's treasury, but it can also be used for travel expenses, buying materials or labor, or access to certain areas of the world.
+The commands remain the same as on main, which can be found in our <a href="{{site.baseurl}}/economy">Fe Guide</a></p>

 <div style="text-align: center;" markdown="1">
 ###Jobs